lzharif/100-days-of-code/log.md

 **Today's Progress**: I'm doing machine learning test for my research project, named White Blood Cells Counting System based on Image Processing and Machine Learning.
 I also learned that Feature Engineering is an essential part in developing an A.I system.
 Source [here](https://towardsdatascience.com/understanding-feature-engineering-part-1-continuous-numeric-data-da4e47099a7b)

 **Thoughts:** For a following week, I gotta do data extraction.
 Phew, must be a legit thing to do!

+### Day 12: January 9, 2018

+**Today's Progress**: I'm doing data extraction for my research project.
+I also fixing a flow of registration in @sahabatsehati_id apps.

+**Thoughts:** Looks like I need to focus more on sharpen my current skills: Machine Learning, Android Developer, and SEO.